Corona diagnostics Wageningen Bioveterinary Research (WBVR)

 Coronavirus

 WBVR has diagnostic tests available to test animals for coronavirus.
 These tests are carried out exclusively in emergency situations and in consultation with the NVWA.
-Globally, a few cases of domesticated pets sensitive to the coronavirus have been reported.
-In the Netherlands COVID-19 infections on mink farms were found; WBVR tested these animals and confirmed the infections.
-Further study is necessary to find out which other animals can be affected by the virus and to what degree.
+For example, in the Netherlands COVID-19 infections on mink farms were found.
+WBVR tested these animals and confirmed the infections.

 In collaboration with several partners we have developed diagnostic tests to show coronavirus infection as well as antibodies in various animal species.